-- Beliefs that someone is plotting against them (persecutory delusions). - Beliefs that external forces are controlling their thoughts, feelings and behavior. - Beliefs that trivial remarks, events, objects, or other environmental cues have personal meaning or significance, thinking that the TV is sending them secret messages. - Thinking that they have special powers, are on a special mission, or that they are God.
+- Beliefs that someone is plotting against them (persecutory delusions). - Beliefs that external forces are controlling their thoughts, feelings and behavior. - Beliefs that trivial remarks, events, objects, or other environmental cues have personal meaning or significance, thinking that the TV is sending them secret messages. - (ideas or delusions of reference). - Thinking that they have special powers, are on a special mission, or that they are God.